eg/Sales-Notification-for-Envato-Authors/README.md

 <li>Click to <b>Load unpacked</b> button and select the extension folder.</li>
 <li>Done! </li>
 </ol>
-<pre>If the installation was success, you will get a notification of your last sale after.</pre>
+<pre>If the installation was success, you will get a notification of your last sale.</pre>

 # Settings
 <table>